 The Preliminary Multiple Subject and the Education Specialist Mild/Moderate credentialing programs require students to complete 76 quarter units, more units than other programs in the area.
 These units are used to determine your salary when you are hired for a teaching position, placing you higher up on the district’s salary schedule.

 The program provides support and assessment for beginning teachers, and meets the California Commission on Teacher Credential (CCTC) requirements for the Clear 2042 Multiple or Single Subject Credential.
 The Clear Credential program offers an alternative to induction for teachers who are eligible for induction, but for whom a state approved induction program is not available.
-It allows teachers in non-public, or some nontraditional teaching settings, to clear the credential.
 An individualized approach allows teachers to select areas of professional inquiry and work toward their educational goals.
 Financial aid is not available for this program.

 Preliminary Multiple Subject and the Education Specialist Mild/Moderate Credential Schedule